L O O K I N G · G L A S S · R E S E A R C H

 experience.gov

-Systems Software Specialist II with the WAN Management Team at the California Department of Transportation.
-The team administers a statewide network infrastructure with an MPLS core, GigabitEthernet and ATM switches and routers, GigaMAN, OC3 (155mbs) and DS3 (45mbs) circuits, and a Frame-Relay distribution network connecting over 500 sites.
+Systems Software Specialist II The Caltrans WAN Management Team administers a statewide network infrastructure with an MPLS core, GigabitEthernet and ATM switches and routers, GigaMAN, OC3 (155mbs) and DS3 (45mbs) circuits, and a Frame-Relay distribution network connecting over 500 sites.
 Enterprise class hardware and software, the biggest from the best.
 Projects include: WAN security (vulnerability assessment, penetration testing), time (multiple stratum 0 NTP reference clocks), documentation (WAN diagrams, content, procedures, reports), analysis (trends, metrics, technology, forensic), and monitoring (building the virtual enterprise network operations center).
 Implemented an open-source network traffic system that generates 24,000 graphs/hour.
-From early 1999 till now.
+From February 1999 to January 2011.

 We put the dot in .ca.gov.